 The Ministry of Health website (www.health.govt.nz) has resources about skin and skin infections - on the home page, go to Your health, Conditions and treatments, Skin conditions in children.
-KEEPING YOUR CHIILD HEALTHY AND SAFE Skin infections and skin care

 Eczema

 Eczema is a common childhood condition that makes the skin itchy, dry, red and sometimes cracked and weeping.